Food Anxiety and Social Events

 • Bringing a hostess gift, such as flowers or a bottle of wine, to show appreciation and gratitude for the invitation.

-• Looking at the menu beforehand, if possible.
+• Looking at the menu beforehand.

 • Ordering takeout before the event and trying the item in your home.